NixImagery/Niximagery/source/Exposures/2020/2020-11-07-Ilford-orthochrome-80.md

 ![](/img/Ilford-Ortho-80-20201107_18194742.jpg)
 **Salmon Cottage**

 Perhaps the best images on this film were the ones I ran off of the car in the street: they were much contrastier but showed focus problems beyond about 5 metres.
-One I didn't touch in post-processing is in the header.
+One I didn't touch in post-processing is at the top of this post.

 ![](/img/Ilford-Ortho-80-20201107_18104233.jpg)
 **Buachaille Etive Mór**